App switching - Guides & Tools - Criipto Verify Documentation

 This will require that you take on a bit more work to orchestrate the login process in comparison with just going with the browser-based flow, but the net result is a much better UX.

-If the desired app is present on the users device, you must augment the authorize request you send to Criipto Verify so it contains one of the following values (also OS dependent)
+You must augment the authorize request you send to Criipto Verify so it contains one of the following values (also OS dependent)

 • login_hint=appswitch:ios